WiLGYSeF/pycolor/README.md

 	- [Field Formatting](#fields).
 	- [Padding](#padding).

-A Python wrapper program that executes commands to perform real-time terminal output coloring using ANSI color codes.
+A Python program that executes commands to perform real-time terminal output coloring using ANSI color codes.
 Color formatting can be added to program output using JSON configuration files and regular expressions to improve readability of the output.

 # Limitations